M64GitHub/libtsprites/README.md

 # libtsprites
 C++ library for truecolor unicode terminal sprites, effects, and animations.
 Blazingly fast!
 Ideal for terminal games, or just more interesting user interfaces.

+The intention is to create a library for the state of the art, fast terminals.
+A well setup terminal today allows for very interesting visual experiences and effects.
+This is an exploration of what can be achieved taking it to the max.

 Work in progress ...
 (see tsprites.hpp)